 3. Practicing the Serves

 Equally important are the serves when it comes to tennis games.
 After all, you do want to have the capability to hit your opponent with a good serve.
 You can practice with ease as neither will it require some sort of machine or a partner.
 For this, you can design your own scoring system.
-The right service can actually change the outcome of your game, changing it into your favor.
+The right service can actually change the outcome of your game, changing it in your favor.
 Here are some of the drills that can give you that right serve.

 - Body Rotation Drill – For getting a long-range serve, this drill is really handy.
 The serve should not exactly aim for the service box.
 All you have to do is to stand at the center of the base, and without turning, you have to swing your body using the left foot and then turn again with the Ball.
-Practice this drill, and you will get right body rotation for your server.
+Practice this drill, and you will get the right body rotation for your server.

 - Reach Drill – This drill helps you achieve the power you put in to serve when the Ball comes in contact with the racket.
-First, toss the ball into the air and reach towards the Ball and hit as much as high you can with your arms extended, swinging it across the tennis court.
+First, toss the ball into the air and reach towards the Ball, and hit as much as high you can with your arms extended, swinging it across the tennis court.
 Make sure you serve the Ball at the right point.
 This will add power to your serve.

 - Snap Drill – For an extra powerful serve, you can make use of this drill.
 The main concept of the drill is to hit when it’s at its maximum height.
 After the tennis ball reaches its maximum height, hit it by snapping your wrist down.
 Your aim is to serve the ball in the service box on your side.
 Combine all the drills after practice, and you will serve like a pro.